Alvin Bragg

-Alvin Leonard Bragg Jr. (born October 21, 1973) is an American politician and lawyer from New York State who is serving as the New York County District Attorney.
-In 2021, he became the first African American and first person of color elected to that office.
-Bragg previously served as chief deputy attorney general of New York and as an assistant United States Attorney in the Southern District of New York.
+Alvin Leonard Bragg Jr. (born October 21, 1973) is an American politician and lawyer who serves as the New York County District Attorney, covering Manhattan.
+In 2021, he became the first African American elected to that office.
+Bragg had previously served as Chief Deputy Attorney General of New York and as an Assistant United States Attorney in the Southern District of New York.
+In 2024, he became the first and only district attorney to secure a conviction of a former United States president.

 Early life and education

-Bragg is from Harlem, and grew up on Striver's Row.
-In an interview with The American Prospect, Bragg noted that he had been "deeply affected by the criminal justice system – most directly through three gunpoint stops by the NYPD."
+Bragg was born in New York City on October 21, 1973.
+He hails from Harlem and grew up on Striver's Row.
+In an interview with The American Prospect, Bragg said that he had been "deeply affected by the criminal justice system – most directly through three gunpoint stops by the NYPD".
 He graduated from the Trinity School before attending Harvard College.

-He graduated from Harvard cum laude with a Bachelor of Arts in government in 1995 and earned his Juris Doctor from Harvard Law School, where he was an editor of the Harvard Civil Rights–Civil Liberties Law Review.
+He graduated with a Bachelor of Arts, cum laude, in 1995 with a major in government.
+In 1999, he earned a Juris Doctor from Harvard Law School, where he was an editor of the Harvard Civil Rights–Civil Liberties Law Review.

-Early career
+Legal career

-Bragg clerked for federal district judge Robert P. Patterson Jr. before he joined the law firm Morvillo Abramowitz Grand Iason & Anello as an associate, where his work focused on white collar fraud and civil rights issues.
+After graduating from law school, Bragg spent a year as a law clerk for judge Robert P. Patterson Jr. of the U.S. District Court for the Southern District of New York.
+He then joined the law firm Morvillo Abramowitz Grand Iason & Anello as an associate, where his work focused on white collar fraud and civil rights issues.
 In 2003, he joined the office of the Attorney General of New York under Eliot Spitzer before becoming the chief of litigation and investigations for the New York City Council.
 In 2009, Bragg left the city council to serve as assistant United States Attorney in the Southern District of New York.

 In 2017, Eric Schneiderman, then serving as attorney general, appointed Bragg Chief Deputy Attorney General of New York.
-Bragg ran the criminal justice and social justice divisions, overseeing lawsuits brought by the state against the Donald J. Trump Foundation, Harvey Weinstein and The Weinstein Company, and the addition of a citizenship question on the 2020 United States Census.
+Bragg ran the criminal justice and social justice divisions, overseeing lawsuits brought by the state against the Donald J. Trump Foundation, Harvey Weinstein and The Weinstein Company, and the addition of a citizenship question on the 2020 United States census.

 He left the position in December 2018 and became a professor at the New York Law School, where he was co-director of the Racial Justice Project.
-Bragg is a member of the board of directors for the Legal Aid Society.
+Bragg is a member of the board of directors for The Legal Aid Society.
 He has represented the families of Ramarley Graham and Eric Garner in civil litigation against New York City.